yoshihikosuzuki/complex-sat-asm/README.md

 Current implementation requires:
 - Python3.7 (not 3.8)
-- Unpublished software named Consed (we offer alternative codes, though)
+- Unpublished software named Consed (we will offer alternative codes)

 ## How to install